 - The first 5-wave pattern is called impulse wave.

 - One of the three impulse waves (1, 3, or 5) will always be extended.
 Wave 3 is usually the extended one.

 - The second 3-wave pattern is called corrective wave.
-Letters are used instead of numbers to track the correction.
+Letters A, B, and C are used instead of numbers to track the correction.

 - Waves 1, 3 and 5, are made up of a smaller 5-wave impulse pattern while Waves 2 and 4 are made up of smaller 3-wave corrective pattern.

 - There are 21 types of corrective patterns but they are just made up of three very simple, easy-to-understand formations.